ETH-NEXUS/civicutils/README.md

 ### Querying CIViC

 CIViCutils leverages the offline cache file of the CIViC database provided by [CIViCpy](https://docs.civicpy.org/en/latest/), which allows performing high-throughput queries to the database.
+Information on how to install CIViCpy, as well as how to download and update the CIViC offline cache file, can be found above.

-CIViCutils handles queries to CIViC through function `query_civic()`; queries can only be gene-based and return all variants which are annotated in the knowledgebase for each queried gene (only if any exist).
+CIViCutils handles queries to CIViC through function `query_civic()`.
+Queries can only be gene-based and return all variants and associated clinical data which are annotated in the knowledgebase for each queried gene (only if any exist).
 Three types of identifiers are supported: `entrez_symbol`, `entrez_id` and `civic_id`.
-Note that the tpye of gene identifier initially chosen to perform the CIViC query must be selected throughout all the CIViCutils functions applied downstream.
+Note that the type of gene identifier initially chosen to perform the CIViC query must be selected throughout all the CIViCutils functions applied downstream.
 ```
 from query import query_civic

 # Query a list of input genes in CIViC
 var_map = query_civic(genes, identifier_type="entrez_symbol")

+# The gene list to be queried can be directly extracted from the output returned by CIViCutils' reading-in functions
+var_map = query_civic(list(snv_data.keys()), identifier_type="entrez_symbol")
 ```

 Structure of the nested dictionary returned by the CIViC query (i.e. `var_map`):